 When you’re ready, visualize something that makes you feel calm, happy or comforted.
 It could be a place, person, animal or moment.
 Maybe it involves water or trees, or a specific room in a specific house.
 Maybe it is a memory from childhood or an instance that happened last week.
 Whatever it is, it makes you feel good.

 “Recall it, relive it, explore it,” says Haber.
 “Give it your full attention by allowing your senses to become engaged.
 What do you see?
 Smell?
 Hear?”
 Take in every detail and enjoy the journey.
-Continue with the visualization for as long as you desire.
+Continue with the visualization until you start to be surprised by what comes to you.

 Let’s say you’re visualizing your last vacation to the beach.
 Picture the turquoise blue color of the ocean and the smell of the salty air.
 Hear the chorus of seagulls darting above and the children playing on the shoreline.
 Feel the warm air blowing your hair and the sand beneath your feet—and so on.
 Engaging the senses helps us to more fully experience the visualization.

-When practicing this technique on a regular basis, you may choose to visualize different things or return to the same memory each time.
+When practicing this technique on a regular basis, you may notice recurring images that move you.
+Keep anything that feels real or that nourishes you.
+You may find that a given scene that you imagine stays with you for a long time, even years.
 “Words by Ralph Waldo Emerson capture how I feel about this practice,” Haber adds. “‘What lies behind you and what lies in front of you, pales in comparison to what lies inside of you.’”